 Take the case of GIFs first.
-Australia (2005), Brazil (2006), Denmark (2005), Malaysia (2006), New Zealand (2006) and the UK (2005) (- let’s call them the first lot-) categorizes the standards according to ‘technical layers’ but Germany (2006) and the EU (2004) ( – the second lot) uses ‘services or life events’ to categorize the standards .
+Australia (2005), Brazil (2006), Denmark (2005), Malaysia (2006), New Zealand (2006) and the UK (2005) (- let’s call them the first lot-) categorizes the standards according to ‘technical layers’ but Germany (2006) and the EU (2004) ( – the second lot) uses ‘services or life events’ to categorize the standards.

-Interestingly however, it is also observed that many countries – many from the first lot – have reviewed and few others are still reviewing their original GIFs and are planning to address the unattended dimensions (‘organization’ and ‘data’) of interoperability in their future versions of GIFs.
+Interestingly, however, it is also observed that many countries – many from the first lot – have reviewed and a few others are still reviewing their original GIFs and are planning to address the unattended dimensions (‘organization’ and ‘data’) of interoperability in their future versions of GIFs.
 The possible reason for taking the route of addressing the technical interoperability first, by the majority of the countries, could have been the ease in standardizing the technical matters(?).

 Take the case of the latest version of New Zealand’s e-GIF (2008).
 It clusters the standards in layers such as network, data integration, business services, access and presentation, web services, security and best practices.
-The ‘web services’ is comparatively (w.r.t 2006) a latest addition and attempts to address the missing links of ‘organization’ and ‘data’ dimensions of interoperability.
+The ‘web services’ is comparatively (w.r.t 2006) the latest addition and attempts to address the missing links of ‘organization’ and ‘data’ dimensions of interoperability.

 Consider the case of the Commonwealth of Massachusetts’s – Enterprise Information Technology Architecture (2008).
 This can be treated at par with any National Enterprise Architecture (NEA) in a limited context.
-The Enterprise Technical Reference Model (ETRM) which provides an architectural framework to identify the standards, specifications and technologies that support the commonwealth’s computing environment, uses access and delivery, information, application, integration, management and security to categorize the standards – a very similar classification system as seen in the latest version of New Zealand’s e-GIF.
+The Enterprise Technical Reference Model (ETRM), which provides an architectural framework to identify the standards, specifications and technologies that support the commonwealth’s computing environment, uses access and delivery, information, application, integration, management and security to categorize the standards – a very similar classification system as seen in the latest version of New Zealand’s e-GIF.